 Do you forbid yourself to eat eggs?
 Eggs are a wonder of nutrition and contain some of the most beneficial nourishment possible.

 Do you take antacid medication?
 You are setting yourself up for poor digestion, mineral and vitamin deficiencies, and all that follows from that.

 Heart disease, autoimmune disease, diabetes and just about every other condition that plagues us as a result of poor diet.
 And, as stated above, 20% of the world population, while eating abundant calories, will die because of their dietary choices.
 Don’t be one of those to suffer this fate.
 Learn what your body needs to function optimally.

-Elizabeth Szlek is the Director of The Door Counseling Center of Yorkville, NY.
-She is a Licensed Mental Health Counselor, a certified Nutritional Therapy Practitioner and a certified GAPS Practitioner.
+Elizabeth Szlek is the Director of the Door Counseling Center of Yorkville.
+She is a Licensed Mental Health Counselor, a certified Nutritional Therapy Practitioner and a certified GAPS Practitioner, as well as a trained chef.
 She can be reached at (315) 768-8900.